CompuTec/computec-docs/docs/webup/installation-and-activation.md

 Before installing CompuTec WebUp, make sure the following prerequisites are met:

-- **CompuTec AppEngine** is installed and configured.
-Follow the [installation](/docs/appengine/administrators-guide/configuration-and-administration/installation) and [configuration](/docs/appengine/administrators-guide/configuration-and-administration/configuration) guides for detailed instructions.
+- Check if **CompuTec AppEngine** is installed and configured.
+Follow the [AppEngine installation guide](/docs/appengine/administrators-guide/configuration-and-administration/installation) and [AppEngine configuration guide](/docs/appengine/administrators-guide/configuration-and-administration/configuration) for detailed instructions.
-- The company is **active in AppEngine**, and the **SAP Web Client is configured**.
-[Read more](/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client).
+- Make sure that the company is **active in AppEngine**, and the **SAP Web Client is configured**.
+For full instructions, [see the configuration guide.](/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client).

 ## Step 1: Install the WebUp App